RibbonDiff — User Guide

 Each pane has a header row containing:

 Window / tab title: when either pane is opened from a file, the macOS window and tab title follows that file name.
 If both panes are file-backed, the left file name wins.
 If neither pane is file-backed, the title falls back to RibbonDiff.
+In Workspace-based sessions, titles behave more naturally as you switch files and tabs.
 When a file is supplying the title, macOS also shows the standard proxy icon and path menu in the title bar.

 3. Comparing text (how the diff is shown)